 , an organization that seeks to “explore critical and cultural perceptions of writing by women” in contemporary culture.

-, Belieu is working on a memoir about raising a child with special needs.
+She is director of the Creative Writing Program at Florida State University and artistic director of the Port Townsent Writers' Conference.
+Belieu is working on a memoir about raising a child with special needs.

 Discover this poet’s context and related poetry, articles, and media.